 Arthur Crudup was born in 1905 in Jackson, Mississippi, and grew up in Forest, a town 40 miles west.
 He worked mainly as a sharecropper, but also as a levee worker, logger and sanitation worker.

 He made a number of recordings for Melrose, released on Bluebird and later RCA, from 1941 to 1956.
-He would cut a song, receive the customary "recording fee" and leave the studio.
+He would cut a song, receive the customary “recording fee” and leave the studio.
+Like most of the others in the Melrose stable, Crudup got screwed horribly.

 During this time, at the height of his popularity, he worked days on a farm when the crops were good, or as a sanitation man.
 At nights he would play local bars.

-In 1954, Elvis Presley recorded the Crudup composition That's All Right Mama (originally released in 1946) as his first record and later did two other Crudup songs.
-Sadly, Arthur received no royalties from Melrose at RCA.
+In 1954, Elvis Presley recorded the Crudup composition That’s All Right Mama (originally released in 1946) as his first record and later did two other Crudup songs.
+Sadly, Arthur received no royalties from Melrose or RCA.

 In the late 1960s, like many old bluesmen, Crudup broke a long retirement on the heels of the revived interest in the blues on the part of white teenagers.